aytacbey/DoE-n-Automated-Engine-Test/README.md

 # How it works?
 In order to run the tool main.py should be executed.
 * main.py is the initial script to run.
-* page_manager.py is used for switching between pages and signals to be transferred from öne class to another.
+* page_manager.py is used for switching between pages and signals to be transferred from one class to another.
 * doe_manager.py arranges all the things that's related to DoE.
 * table_manager.py simply responsible for generation of tables that's.
 This is used as an instance in doe_manager.py
 * doe_point_generator.py is solely for generating D-Optimal test points.
 This is used as an instance in table_manager.py